-The health system was set up to provide episodic treatment for acute illness, but it now needs to deliver joined-up and proactive support for growing numbers of older people and people living with multiple long-term conditions and complex needs.
-The way the NHS is organised is based around separate organisations working autonomously, reflected in the way that services are contracted and paid for, and the way that providers and commissioners are inspected and regulated.
+The health and care system needs to deliver joined-up, proactive support for growing numbers of older people and people living with multiple long-term conditions.
+But the NHS is structured around separate organisations working autonomously, which is reflected in the way that services are contracted and paid for, and the way that providers and commissioners are inspected and regulated.
 This makes it difficult to join up services across different parts of the NHS.
-Separate IT systems and a lack of information-sharing have also made it harder for staff working in different services to communicate and coordinate their care.

-Joining up services across health and social care is even harder due to the fundamental fault line between NHS services, which are free at the point of use, and social care services, which are means and needs tested, and efforts to integrate care have often paid insufficient attention to the role of local authorities.
+Joining up services across health and social care is even harder due to the fault line between NHS services, which are free at the point of use, and social care services, which are means and needs tested.
+Past efforts to integrate care have often paid insufficient attention to the role of local authorities.

-There is no single definition of integrated care and services can be joined up in different ways, for example across hospital and community-based care, physical and mental health care and health and social care.
+There is no single definition of integrated care and services can be joined up in different ways, for example between primary and secondary care, physical and mental health care and health and social care.
 In many areas, the response to Covid-19 underlined the power of system working, which took many forms including mutual aid between NHS providers, work with voluntary and community organisations or closer engagement with local government.